 An AP may transmit an FILS Discovery frame as a non-HT duplicate PPDU.
 When an FILS Discovery frame is transmitted as a non-HT duplicate PPDU, its primary channel shall be indicated by its Primary Channel field.
 [CID 4800]

-If an AP transmits a FILS Discovery frame as a non-HT duplicate PPDU in an 80+80 MHz channel bandwidth, the Channel Center Frequency Segment 1 (CCFS-1) field shall be present in the FILS Discovery frame and shallbe set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT operating channel.
+If an AP transmits a FILS Discovery frame as a non-HT duplicate PPDU in an 80+80 MHz channel bandwidth, the Channel Center Frequency Segment 1 (CCFS-1) field shall be present in the FILS Discovery frame and shall be set to the channel center frequency of the frequency segment 1 for an 80+80 MHz VHT operating channel.
 [CIDs 4798, 4801][CID 6415]

 An AP transmitting an FILS Discovery frame may transmit the FILS Discovery frame between Beacon frame instances.
 The interval between the transmission of a Beacon frame and a subsequent FILS Discovery frame shall be no less than the interval indicated in dot11FILSFDframeBeaconMinimumInterval.
 The transmission interval between any two transmitted FILS Discovery frames shall be no less than the interval indicated in dot11FILSFDframeBeaconMinimumInterval.
 [14/1107r3]